 From a security point of view, Zak and Neon have the same level of security.

 The primary account at Zak is free.
 But they have an offer for the Zak Plus account.

 Zak Plus will cost you 8 CHF per month.
 But it will reduce the prices of the features of Zak.
 The prices when you use the Visa and the Mastercard will not change.
 But with the Visa, several things become free:

 - Unlimited withdrawals abroad

-Given the fact that Neon offers free purchases abroad with their Mastercard for free, I think that there is little value for Zak Plus over Neon or Zak basic.
+Given that Neon offers free purchases abroad with their Mastercard for free, I think there is little value for Zak Plus over Neon or Zak Basic.
 Of course, an advantage of Zak Plus is that you will get withdrawals abroad for free compared to the Neon 1.5% fee.
 But it is not every day that you need cash abroad.

 Zak vs Neon – Summary

 We can now make a final summary of the comparison of Zak vs Neon: